-- Consultancy and trainings You will have to utilize the SUSTAIN provided consultants - 15% - Champion (2 people) Salary is allowable at least 60% of their time has to be dedicated to this program/grant to develop, oversee, and manage this program as well as work on evaluation tasks - o Advocacy Group MIPA in Action 10% minimum - Indirect Cost/Overhead 10% max - For organizational discretion (you can increase any of the previously proposed items or create new items [i.e. technology, printing, etc.]) - 5% max
+- Consultancy and trainings You will have to utilize the SUSTAIN provided consultants 15,000 - SUSTAIN will pay consultant - 2 Change Team Champions are required to be at 1.0 FTE and should be dedicated to this initiative to develop, oversee, and manage this program as well as work on evaluation tasks.
+They are required to be dedicated at 1.0 FTE total to this initiative (Effort split of the 1.0 FTE to be determined by the organization) \$65,000 - Advocacy Group MIPA in Action \$20,000 - Indirect Cost/Overhead \$10,000 - For organizational discretion (you can increase any of the previously proposed items or create new items [i.e., technology, printing, etc.]) - \$5,000